The-Knights-of-Ni/5206-docs/onboarding/software.rst

 Terminal
 ^^^^^^^^^
-Make the appropriate changes to the code and then open your terminal in Android Studio.
+Make the appropriate changes to the code and then open your terminal in Android Studio/IntelliJ IDEA.

 .. image:: ../images/OpenTerminalIntelliJ.png